National Lampoon Sunday Newspaper Parody

 National Lampoon Sunday Newspaper Parody is an American humor "book", a parody that was first published in 1978 by National Lampoon magazine.
 In the first printing, this publication had exactly the same form and apparent content as that of an American regional Sunday newspaper, of which it was a parody.
-The authors of the piece were P. J. O'Rourke and John Hughes.
+In many ways a sequel to the National Lampoon 1964 High School Yearbook Parody, published in 1973, the authors of the piece were P. J. O'Rourke and John Hughes.

-Physical format
+Publication history and physical format

+O'Rourke, a National Lampoon editor, conceived the idea for an eight-section newspaper parody on New Year's Day in 1975 while he was snowed in at Lincoln, Nebraska.
+Stranded with his aunt and his cousin, O'Rourke found himself contemplating local newspaper stories and ads amidst the downtime between football games.
+Rather than pursuing distractions, O'Rourke meticulously listed various types of stories and advertisements found in the Lincoln and Omaha newspapers, aiming to create a parody using real journalists.
+Progress was made when the publisher of Newsday in Long Island, arranged a meeting; Newsday managing editor Lou Schwartz emphasized the importance of local hooks in journalism, advising that localized angles drive readership, which informed the parody's approach.

-The National Lampoon Sunday Newspaper Parody was originally printed in many different sections, some on the paper stock known as newsprint, and some on other cheap paper, like that used in a real Sunday newspaper of that period.
+The National Lampoon Sunday Newspaper Parody was released in early January 1978, with the newspaper bearing the date of "Feb.
+12, 1978."
+Like a real Sunday newspaper of that period, it was originally printed in many different sections, some on the paper stock known as newsprint, and some on other cheap paper.

 The (originally separate) sections within the newspaper included: National News, Local News, More Local News, Sports Section, Entertainment, Television Listings, Travel, Real Estate, Gardening, Your Pet, Women's Pages, Classified Ads, a "Swillmart Discount Store" Advertising Supplement, a Parade magazine parody, and eight pages of comics.

 The Newspaper Parody was reissued, but in book form, in 2004.

 Dacron, Ohio

-The newspaper's name is the "Dacron, Ohio Republican–Democrat", a reference to the cities Akron, Ohio and Dayton, Ohio, and to the cheap polyester fabric Dacron.
+The newspaper's name is the "Dacron, Ohio Republican–Democrat", with the fictional town of "Dacron" being a three-part reference to Akron, Ohio; Dayton, Ohio; and to the cheap polyester fabric Dacron.
 Use of the imaginary city "Dacron, Ohio" links the Newspaper Parody to the National Lampoon 1964 High School Yearbook Parody because "C. Estes Kefauver High School" was supposedly situated in the same city.

 In the newspaper, Dacron is described as "The Motor Home Capital of the World".
-However, many of the street and location names in the parody actually reference Toledo, Ohio, which was O'Rourke's home town.
+However, many of the street and location names in the parody actually reference Toledo, Ohio, which was O'Rourke's hometown.